 There is a limited suburban rail network but the bus network is complemented by a fully integrated tram system with 3 routes which prior to the pandemic carried just under 20 million passengers a year.
 The local public transport network is supported by two bus and 6 tram-based park and ride sites.
-With a new bus park and ride site and expanded existing tram site to the north of the city planned as part of the transforming cities programme.
+The map below illustrates the distribution of operators in Greater Nottingham.

 The alignment of the BSIP against the Robin Hood Ticketing Area ensures that the Greater Nottingham conurbation is incorporated in one plan, covering the "Robin Hood Network" and ensures that the logical travel to work area for urban bus services is packaged together in an Improvement Plan that reflects how the current bus network operates and how passengers use the bus system locally.